Excel Macros Tutorial

-Section 1: Excel Macros Programming: Lessons 1 to 10
+Section 1: Excel Macros Programming (Chapters 1 to 10)

 This section is about recording, writing, modifying and testing macros in the Visual Basic Editor.
 You will also learn about security and discover "events" (an event is what starts the macro).